$141 Find Cheap Flights from Los Angeles to District of Columbia

 The average price of all round-trip flights from Los Angeles to District of Columbia clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to District of Columbia on a Wednesday and more expensive on a Sunday.
-On your return trip to Los Angeles, you should consider flying back on a Wednesday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to District of Columbia on a Thursday and more expensive on a Sunday.
+On your return trip to Los Angeles, you should consider flying back on a Thursday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Los Angeles to District of Columbia?